Palo Alto Stock Farm Horse Barn

-Palo Alto Stock Farm Horse Barn, also known as Stanford Red Barn or Stanford Stables, is located at present-day address 100 Electioneer Road in Stanford, California.
+Palo Alto Stock Farm Horse Barn, also known as Stanford Red Barn or Stanford Stables, is located at present-day address 621 Fremont Road in Stanford, California.
 This barn was established c.1878-1880 and is an example of Victorian-era Stick-Eastlake style architecture, though the architect is unknown.
 Palo Alto Stock Farm Horse Barn has been listed on the National Register of Historic Places since 1985.
 There are only two original buildings left from the Palo Alto Stock Farm: the red barn and the brick stable.